-We keep going back to North End City Market for Broadview Farm and Gardens’ baby turnips and continue to find new ways to enjoy them.
+We keep going back to North End City Market for Broadview Farm and Gardens’ Hakurei turnips (also known as Tokyo or salad turnips) and continue to find new ways to enjoy them.
 This time around, we’re smashing them with garlic from Susie’s Garden Patch and freshly grated parmesan for a crispy outside and tender center.
-These Parmesan Smashed Turnips are great with farm fresh eggs, on top of a salad, and as appetizers.
+These Parmesan Smashed Turnips are great as a side or appetizers.
 Check out the rest of our Eat Local Series for more delicious ideas on how to eat your veggies.Print

 Parmesan Smashed Turnips